Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 “It seems to us that this is mainly a political attack and political stunt as a way to attack transgender kids,” Klosterboer said. “… This letter, it is official in the sense that what the commissioner says might influence how DFPS does their work, but it doesn't change the law in this area.”

 Rep. Erin Zwiener, D-Driftwood, a founding member of the Texas House LGBTQ Caucus, said legislation would have to be passed to change the Texas Family Code for there to really be any major change.
-However, the letters could present detrimental affects to transgender children seeking gender-affirming care.
+However, the letters could present detrimental effects to transgender children seeking gender-affirming care.

 “This opens the door to any parent of a trans kid being accused of child abuse,” Zwiener said.